Wine glass and car keys with police lights in background representing BAC and DUI in California

 Attacks on Breath Tests

-There can also be alcohol contamination in your mouth by recent drinking, regurgitation, burping, or vomiting.
+There can also be alcohol contamination in your mouth from recent drinking, regurgitation, burping, or vomiting.
 If the officer failed to properly administer the breath test to you, the BAC results are unreliable.

 A DUI Defense attorney should also review the calibration records of the breath machine to see if it was properly maintained.